-The Atiwa District Assembly is one of the District Assemblies in the Eastern Region of Ghana, it was granted its present status by the Legislative Instrument (LI) 1784 of 2004.
+The Atiwa District forms part of the thirty two (32) Municipalities and Districts the Eastern Region of Ghana, it was granted its present status by the Legislative Instrument (LI) 1784 of 2004.

 The Atiwa District which covers a total area of 2,950 square kilometers is one of the twenty-one Districts in the Eastern Region of Ghana.
 Lying between longitudes O° 3?
 West and O° 50 East and latitudes 6° 10?
 North and 6° 30?
 North.

-The District is bounded on the North by Kwahu West and Kwahu South Districts, on the North-East by the Fanteakwa District, East Akim to the South-East, Kwaebibrim to the South and Birim North to the West.
+The District is bounded on the north by Kwahu West Municipal and Kwahu South Districts, on the north-east by the Fanteakwa District, East Akim to the south-east, Kwaebibrim Municipal to the south and Birim North to the west.

 The strategic location of Atiwa District, sharing boundaries with districts that are famous in agricultural production, provides an opportunity to develop agro processing facilities to make use of raw materials from these areas.